remix-run/remix/docs/file-conventions/remix-config.md

 ## serverDependenciesToBundle

 A list of regex patterns that determines if a module is transpiled and included in the server bundle.
-This can be useful when consuming ESM only packages in a CJS build.
+This can be useful when consuming ESM only packages in a CJS build, or when consuming packages with [CSS side effects][css-side-effects].

 For example, the `unified` ecosystem is all ESM-only.
 Let's also say we're using a `@sindresorhus/slugify` which is ESM-only as well.
 Here's how you would be able to consume those packages in a CJS app without having to use dynamic imports: